Banging Toolbox

 1. Understand what’s durable.

 Cordless drills are typically subjected to a great deal of stress and hard usage.
-Drills, in general, get a lot more wear-and-tear than any other tool in your workshop.
+Drills, in general, get a lot more wear and tear than any other tool in your workshop.

-If you are an electrician, you should be able to expect your cordless drill to last hopefully about two years; five years or more for a builder.
+If you are an electrician, you should be able to expect your cordless drill to last hopefully about two years; five years or more for a chippy.
 If it’s just for DIY use, a cordless drill should last a lifetime really.

 2. Pick the best drill brand.

-Drills made by the ‘big name’ manufacturers tend to be more expensive, but they also provide better performance and more power, and they will last longer.
+Drills made by the ‘big name’ manufacturers tend to be more expensive, but they provide better performance and more power, and they will last longer.

 3. Pay the right price.